s8sato/iroha/crates/iroha_cli/docs/multisig.md

 - Approves a proposal linked to the given __instructions hash__ for the multi-signature __account__.
 - Approval may lead to either execution or expiration of the proposal.
-- If the approval satisfies the quorum, but the multi-signature account lacks the required permissions to execute it, the final approval is dismissed.
+- If the approval meets the quorum but the multi-signature account lacks the necessary permissions to execute it, the final approval is discarded.
+Signatories who have not yet approved it can retry after the multi-signature account has acquired the required permissions.